 Trainees learn side-by-side with nationally recognized experts in the various branches of Pediatric Surgery.
 Our approach to training is based on mutual respect, promoting autonomy and independence.
-We offer fellowship training programs in pediatric surgery, pediatric surgical critical care, innovation in pediatric medical devices, fetal diagnosis and treatment, surgical oncology, interventional radiology, and clinical research.
+We offer fellowship training programs in pediatric surgery, pediatric surgical critical care, fetal diagnosis and treatment, and clinical research.
 Graduates of our advanced medical/surgical training are the future leaders in children’s surgery; therefore, we focus on not just the technical aspects but also compassion, innovation, leadership, and teamwork - core values exhibited by our faculty.

 Our research mission spans basic, translational, clinical outcomes, and health services domains.
 Resources for pediatric surgery research at U-M are broad and deep, from the Department of Surgery, ranked in the top 5 for National Institutes of Health funding, to the Institute for Healthcare Policy & Innovation, which unites and supports more than 500 researchers in efforts to improve how we deliver care.
 Our current projects include development of an artificial lung and an artificial placenta; multi-institutional pediatric surgical clinical trials; organoid development using stem cells; developmental pathways of neuroblastoma; achieving autonomy in surgical education.